bhartiy/learnsellacious/pages/33.marketplace/hyperlocal/docs.md

 After installing the sellacious version 1.6.x and above, to use hyperlocal go to the Sellacious backend > Settings.
 In Global configuration, you'll see the tab for hyperlocal settings.

 ![](hyperlocal1.png)

+To view these settings, hyperlocal plugin should be enabled.
+To enable this plugin go to Joomla Administrator of your site.
+You can access it through the https://yoursite.com/administrator.
+Go to Extensions > Plugins.
+Search for Hyperlocal.
+Enable this plugin and these settings will be enabled in sellacious backend.

-Here you need to save hyperloca settings to use the module.
+Now to use Hyperlocal module, you need to save hyperloca settings.
 To publish the hyperlocal on your site, you need Google API key for your site.
 Below is the link for the documentation on how to get a API key.

 https://developers.google.com/maps/documentation/geolocation/get-api-key